SAVE THE DATE: The 2018 Succeeds Prize

 The Fred Tjardes School

-The Selection Committee advised the methodology for selection, conducted school visits, and determined winners in the Transformational Impact & STEM Education categories.
+The selection committee advised the methodology for selection, conducted school visits, and determined winners in the Transformational Impact Awards, sponsored by TTEC, DaVita, and Western Union.

 Commissioner, Colorado Department of Education